 - One of the most powerful examples: if an Abyssal Exalted finds and truly cares for their Lunar Mate, almost all of the drawbacks of their state are blown away.

-- Magic: The Gathering compares The Power Of Love to the power of rhinos.
+- The game compares The Power Of Love to the power of rhinos.

 Love is like a rhino, short-sighted and hasty; if it cannot find a way, it will make a way.